There’s a great trail for every skill level within a short drive from anywhere in Greater Phoenix. Check out our guide to the best hikes in Phoenix.

 The outdoor enthusiasts around here will tell you Phoenix is a mecca for urban hiking.
 “Urban” doesn’t mean you’re sacrificing views, or the sense of losing yourself in sublime wilderness: It just means no matter where you are in Greater Phoenix, you’re guaranteed to be a short drive from a great trail.
 Lace up your shoes and get moving with this guide to essential hikes around the city.
-You’ll also find a map of trailhead locations at the bottom of this post.

 Before you go: Maximize the enjoyment of your hikes and keep yourself safe from the desert's unique hazards with these safety tips.